ritza-co/fusionauth-quickstart-javascript-express-api-updated/README.md

-# Quickstart: Spring API Resource Server with FusionAuth
+# Quickstart: Express.js API Resource Server with FusionAuth

-This repository contains a SpringBoot application that works with a locally-running instance of [FusionAuth](https://fusionauth.io/), the authentication and authorization platform.
+This repository contains an application that works with a locally-running instance of [FusionAuth](https://fusionauth.io/), the authentication and authorization platform.

 ## Setup